shrideio/shoebox/README.md

 ### Service setup

-Each service is provided with a tutorial describing steps required for initial setup and usage examples for executing routine tasks in the future.
-The key outcome of this setup is enabling the CI/CD service to run automated builds by utilizing the features of the rest of the services in this setup.
+Each service is provided with a tutorial describing the steps required for initial setup and usage examples for executing routine tasks in the future.
+The key outcome of this setup is enabling the CI/CD service to run automated builds by utilizing the rest of the components of this setup.

 > IMPORTANT: Order matters.